-The Group also has a 30.7 per cent. interest in the Richards Bay Coal Terminal, which has an annual throughput capacity of 91 million tonnes.
-The Group believes its economic interest in the Richards Bay Coal Terminal provides its South African operations with a strategic advantage due to the associated rights it has to use this export coal loading facility.
+The Group controls a 31.7 per cent. interest in the Richards Bay Coal Terminal, which has an annual throughput capacity of 91 million tonnes.
+The interest in the Richards Bay Coal Terminal provides the Group with the right to use this export coal loading facility.